amirixhiu-dev/NovaTunnel-Releases/README.md

 Not yet.
 There is currently no public production release.

-Official versions will appear in this repository's **Releases** section when ready.
+Official versions will appear in this repository's **Releases** section when they are ready.

 </details>